Telling your story

 To register your interest in an interview with the Royal Commission call 1800 099 340

-The Royal Commission holds formal public hearings to hear evidence about child sexual abuse within institutions.
-The hearings do not focus on individual cases, focusing instead on case studies of how institutions have responded to allegations and on proven instances of child sexual abuse.
+The Royal Commission held formal public hearings to hear evidence about child sexual abuse within institutions.
+These case studies focused on how institutions have responded to allegations and proven instances of child sexual abuse.

 This information is adapted from information on the Royal Commission into Institutional Responses to Child Sexual Abuse website